thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+4/30/20 - Daily data (under the /dailies/ folder) has been added for 4/28 and 4/29, note that some tweets will bleed into the following day due to different timezones captured.

 4/28/20 - Daily data (under the /dailies/ folder) has been added for 4/26 and 4/27, note that some tweets will bleed into the following day due to different timezones captured.

 4/26/20 - Version 7.0 of the dataset has been released.
 It can be found in: https://doi.org/10.5281/zenodo.3766929.
 This incorporates all the dailies until 4/25 and version 6.0 of the dataset.
 Dailies have been added for 4/23, 4/24, and 4/25 in the dailies folder.
 We made it to 230 Million tweets in this version of the dataset.